 The Bike Peddler eyeglass mirror is one of the most popular eyeglass mirrors on the market.
 All you have to do is attach it to your glasses with the clamp, and you’re ready to go.
 Of course, you can attach the mirror to the left or right side of your eyeglass.
 Some riders also prefer to attach the mirror to the bike helmet’s sun visor.

 You can adjust the mirror as you need.
 It will provide you with a good overview of what is happening behind you.
 It is available in 2 sizes (Compact and Original).
 These vary in the size of the lens.

 The Compact is smaller – 1.46 × 0.79 inches (37 × 20 mm) with 1.81 inches (46 mm) armature.
 The Original is slightly larger 1.46 × 1.10 inches (37 × 28 mm) with 3.19 inches (81 mm) armature.

 2. Third Eye Eyglass Mirror

 My favorite bike handlebar mirror (and also the best overall) is the one from Hafny.
 It is very well built and sturdy.
 You can choose from a left or right variant.
 There are also 2 light reflection options.
-Your night safety is improved thanks to the printed reflector on the rear side of the mirror.
-So you will be seen.
-And, as a bonus, the bike mirror is eco-friendly.
+And, your safety at night will improve thanks to the printed reflector on the rear side of the mirror.

 As the best bar-end bike mirror, I consider the one from Mirrycle.
 I like its minimalistic design and the fact that you can adjust it almost as you want.
 The lens is made of convex glass that provides a larger viewing angle.
 It is suitable for most types of bicycle handlebars.